On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

+We introduce a sufficient condition on a real CL arrangement $\A$ for asserting $\LL_0(\A)$ being a semigroup:

-Following the previous example, the following question raises: when is $\LL_0(\A)$ closed under the product induced by $(L^1_2)^n$, and hence form a semigroup?
-Obviously, if $\A$ is a line arrangement, then $\LL_0(\A)$ is a semigroup.
-Moreover, we have the following proposition regarding real CL arrangements: \begin{prs} Let $\A$ be a real CL arrangement.
-Assume that there is no singular point $p$ such that there are more than two components passing through $p$.
+\begin{prs} Let $\A$ be a real CL arrangement.
+Assume that for every singular point $p$ (i.e. a point for which at least two components of $\A$ pass through it) there are {\em only two components} passing through it.
 Then $\LL_0(\A)$ is a semigroup. \end{prs}

-\begin{proof} We consider only the arrangements whose singular points are either nodes or tangent points of order $2$ (or both).
-Indeed, there are other types of singular points to consider, such as tangency points of order $3$ or $4$ between two conics, but from the point of view of the structure of the associated LRB, they are the same as nodes and tangency points of order $2$, respectively, as we are interested only in the local structure in the neighborhood of the singular point.